Rules of procedures for hearings

 - Decisions regarding alleged violations will be considered on the basis of the information/evidence presented.
 The determination of responsibility will be made on the basis of what is “more probable than not” (aka preponderance of evidence).
 This standard of proof is more similar to the one used in civil proceedings.

 - The Director for Community Standards, Conduct Officer, or a trained designee will serve as Procedural Officer.
 This officer may not participate in the fact finding portion of the hearing except to ensure that established procedures are followed and to maintain records of the hearing.
 Following the hearing process, the Procedural Officer may provide pertinent information during sanction assignment review.
 This information may include: prior violations of the Student Code of Conduct by the accused; academic record and standing; and/or extenuating circumstances or conditions.
-Before the final decision is rendered, the Procedural Officer may recommend a sanction or special condition to the hearing body otherwise consist with the Student Code of Conduct.
+Before the final decision is rendered, the Procedural Officer may recommend a sanction or special condition to the hearing body otherwise consistent with the Student Code of Conduct.
 However, the final decision is solely determined by the hearing body.

-- The Office of Community Standards may allow any member of the College’s staff be present during a hearing without consultation with hearing participants.
+- The Office of Community Standards may allow any member of the College’s staff to be present during a hearing without consultation with hearing participants.
 Additionally, College staff serving as witnesses may have their supervisors present during a hearing while providing a statement.

 - There are two types of witnesses that can be presented in a hearing: Incident Witnesses and Character Witnesses

 - An incident witness knows direct information about the incident and can provided additional understanding of the events to the Hearing Committee/Officer(s).